CTFEDs/Speaker-Workshop-2018/deck.md

 ## What was the most interesting thing? 🤔

-## Write it on the poster :pencil:
+## Write it on a sticky note :pencil:

 ^ Discuss the results
 Keep it short!